What were our 10 most read articles in 2023?

 1. How to bridge investment and operations

-Kicking off our list, A highlight of our inaugural Insurance Investor Midwest event this summer saw Gregg Lutz, Investment Strategist, American Equity Life, speak with Stephanie Thomes, Senior Investment Consultant, Insurance Practice, Mercer, about how the company had revamped their procedures to offer more synergy between departments and deliver more value.
+Kicking off our list, a highlight of our inaugural Insurance Investor Midwest event this summer saw Gregg Lutz, Investment Strategist, American Equity Life, speak with Stephanie Thomes, Senior Investment Consultant, Insurance Practice, Mercer, about how the company had revamped their procedures to offer more synergy between departments and deliver more value.

 1. Proposed Solvency II changes could shift investment strategies